Borislav Ivkov: National team stalwart

+With 14 team and board medals at Chess Olympiad, Ivkov set an all-time record among Serbian and Yugoslav players and become the fifth-most decorated player in the Olympiad history (tied with Garry Kasparov) behind Mikhail Tal (15), Paul Keres (15), Tigran Petrosian (16) and Vasily Smyslov (17).
+At the same time, his 10 team medals are the second most all-time (tied with Petrosian) behind Svetozar Gligorić's 12.

 Ivkov made his first appearance at the European team level in the inaugural event at Vienna 1957, and was chosen on five further occasions.
-He won four team medals and one board medal in Euroteams events.
+He won four team medals and three board medal in Euroteams events.
 According to the site olimpbase.org, Ivkov's totals in Euroteams play are (+10 =29 −4), for 57 per cent.